Influenza Information and Resources

 - If a student develops an influenza-like illness (ILI), he/she should self-isolate at home (leaving campus to return home is encouraged if private transportation is available) or in their residential hall space until at least 24 hours after they are free of fever, or signs of a fever, without the use of fever-reducing medicines.

 - Students with flu like illness should not walk in to Student Health Services for care.
-This will keep students with flu like illness away from students seeking care for other conditions.
+This will help prevent spreading the flu to students seeking care for other conditions.
 Call Student Health Services for advice or with specific medical questions.

 - Students should cover their mouth and nose with a tissue when coughing or sneezing.
 Promptly throw the tissue into the trash and wash hands with soap and water or an alcohol-based hand sanitizer with at least 60% alcohol.

 - Stay home, remain out of school, work, sports and community activities until you have been fever free for at least 24 hours without using fever reducing medicines.
-A fever is defined as 100ºF or 37.8ºC.
+A fever is defined as an oral temperature of100ºF or 37.8ºC.

 - Avoid having visitors.
 If visitors must enter your home, they should avoid close contact with you.

-- Upon returning to full activity follow all infection control strategies including covering your cough, frequent hand-washing, social distancing and not sharing personal care items.
+- Upon returning to full activity follow all infection control strategies including covering your cough, frequent hand-washing, and not sharing personal care items.